TristynAlxander/unitment/README.md

     Unit("1000000 fish")
     Unit("10^6 fish")

-**Context Dependent Units:**
-Some function units, most notably the Decibel (dB), have a context dependent meaning; thus, the user is responsible for defining them prior to use.
-In the case of the decibel , the function is `10*((val/ref).log10)` where `val` is value being measured and `ref` is the context dependent reference.
-More well-defined versions of the Decibels or Bels do exist, for example a milli-watt microbel (uBmW) is context independent and defined with respect to a milli-watt reference.
-These more well-defined units are considered obscure and non-metric (even when using a metric reference); thus, the user is responsible for defining them prior to use.

 ### Defining Units

 Generally, users do not need to define custom units.
 If a user wants to use some arbitrary unit such as `Unit("fish")`, the module is fully capable of managing that.